 27. Visit Sukhothai

 Sukhothai was the capital of the first Kingdom of Siam in the 13th century.
-Visit the resorted temples and monuments, which are a Unesco World Heritage Site.
+Visit the resorted temples and monuments, which are Unesco World Heritage Sites.

 Sukhothai is one of Thailand’s best ancient temple complexes and is definitely worth a visit while traveling in Thailand.